Sherlock Gnomes

 Sherlock Gnomes is a 2018 animated mystery comedy film directed by John Stevenson.
 A sequel to Gnomeo & Juliet (2011), it is based on the detective character Sherlock Holmes.
 James McAvoy, Emily Blunt, Maggie Smith, Michael Caine, Ashley Jensen, Matt Lucas, Stephen Merchant, and Ozzy Osbourne reprise their roles from the first film, with Johnny Depp, Chiwetel Ejiofor, Mary J. Blige, and Jamie Demetriou joining the cast.
 The film follows garden gnomes, Gnomeo and Juliet, recruiting gnome detective Sherlock Gnomes to find the missing ornaments from their new garden in London.

 The film was released in the United States on March 23, 2018, and in the United Kingdom on May 11, 2018.
-The film received negative reviews and underperformed at the box-office, grossing $90.5 million against a production budget of $59 million.
+The film received generally negative reviews from critics, and underperformed at the box-office, grossing $90.5 million against a production budget of $59 million.

 Plot

-At London's Natural History Museum, detective Sherlock Gnomes and his assistant, Dr. Gnome Watson, foil their longtime nemesis Moriarty, a pie mascot, who appears to be killed when crushed by a dinosaur skeleton.
+At London's Natural History Museum, detective gnome Sherlock Gnomes and his assistant, Dr. Gnome Watson, foil their longtime nemesis Moriarty, a pie mascot, who appears to be killed when he is crushed by a dinosaur skeleton.
 Meanwhile, the garden gnome families, including Miss Montague and Mr. Capulet, relocate from Stratford-upon-Avon to a neglected garden in London.
-Lady Bluebury and Lord Redbrick appoint Gnomeo and Juliet as new leaders, but the relationship between the gnome couple becomes strained as Juliet focuses on revitalizing the garden.
+Lady Bluebury and Lord Redbrick appoint Gnomeo and Juliet as new leaders, but the relationship between the gnome couple becomes strained as Juliet ignores Gnomeo in her efforts to repair the garden.
+While Gnomeo and Juliet are away from the garden, Gnomeo's friend Benny calls him on a walkie-talkie, stating that there is a monster in their garden.
+The two race back only to find everyone gone.
+Sherlock and Watson arrive and find a clue card.
+Juliet and Gnomeo urge the duo to tell them what is going on, and Sherlock reluctantly agrees to let them tag along.

-When all the gnomes mysteriously vanish, Gnomeo and Juliet join Sherlock and Watson to investigate.
-Believing Moriarty may have survived, Sherlock follows clues that lead them through Chinatown, the Natural History Museum, and a royal park.
-The journey strains the group's dynamic, particularly between Gnomeo and Juliet, and between Sherlock and Watson.
-Juliet and Sherlock later visit a doll museum to consult Sherlock's former fiancée, Irene, who provides a crucial clue.
+A clue from Moriarty, whom Sherlock believes survived their last encounter, leads them to Chinatown.
+They find the next clue at Curly Fu's Emporium, and escape a group of guards whom Sherlock had previously offended.
+They arrive back at the Natural History Museum, where Gnomeo suggests they look inside but Sherlock decides to visit an art gallery instead, as it helps him think.
+Gnomeo tries to convince him otherwise, but is shocked and hurt when Juliet sides with Sherlock.
+The couple argue and Gnomeo storms off to the museum with Watson in pursuit.
+Gnomeo realises that he should not have left Juliet; before he can get back to her, he is kidnapped by a stone gargoyle, who apparently kills Watson.
+Gnomeo is brought to the rest of the gnomes and informed they will be killed during a fireworks celebration the following evening.
+Meanwhile, Sherlock figures out the next clue is at the royal park.
+He and Juliet disguise themselves as a squirrel to get the clue from a pug, and manage to evade the dog on a lawnmower.